petros-d/docs/docs/develop-project.md

 This document explains the various ways you can work in a local Astronomer project.
 Specifically, this guide provides instructions on how to:

-- Add DAG code to your project
+- Add DAG files to your project
 - Add Python and OS-level packages to your project
 - Add dependencies to your project
 - Run on-build commands